brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

                                             ^
 ```

-The compiler cannot find `guava-27.0.1-jre.jar` because it is not on the class search path, which, from the output above `[search path for source files: out]`, only contains `out`.
+The compiler does not know `guava-27.0.1-jre.jar` exists.
+It retrieves the classes in each directory or jar specified in the class search path and cannot find `com.google.common.math` and throws.
 This is easy to fix, I just add `guava-27.0.1-jre.jar` to the class search path after a colon `:` and compile again:

 ```java
 javac \